- Make/Cancel an Appointment

 In illustrating these four steps, we’ll use as our example, Franklin Roosevelt’s famous quotation, “The only thing we have to fear is fear itself.”

 Do not rely on quotations to tell your story for you.
-It is your responsibility to provide your reader with a context for the quotation.
+It is your responsibility to provide your reader with context for the quotation.
 The context should set the basic scene for when, possibly where, and under what circumstances the quotation was spoken or written.
-So, in providing a context for our above example, you might write:
+So, in providing context for our above example, you might write: